 However, visitors usually come across the stones organically by just turning their gaze to the ground.
 When you catch sight or stumble over a stone, read the Stolpersteine's short story and remember those that called this city home.

 The memorials creator, Demnig, continues to direct the implementation of the Stolpersteine.
-Now in his late 60s, Demnig has a team to do the heavy lifting but approves applications, checks validity of the details and personally plans the layout of the stones.
+Now in his late 60s, Demnig has a team to do the heavy lifting but approves applications, checks the validity of the details and personally plans the layout of the stones.
 Michael Friedrichs-Friedländer is his partner in the work, making and embossing about 450 Stolpersteine a month.
-The installation often draws the attention of the residents, such as this post by an expat in Berlin who watched an installation come together in font of her building.
+The installation often draws the attention of the residents, such as this post by an expat in Berlin who watched an installation come together in front of her building.
 A calendar of events and opening ceremonies, past and future, can be found on the website and attended by the public.

 The cost of the Stolpersteine is largely covered by donations as anyone can initiate and fund a memorial.
 It is up to those nominating a project to research the details and submit it to Demnig's team.
 The current price of a new Stolpersteine is €120.